MarkMichon1/BitGlitter-Python/README.md

 `streamDescription=''` serves as a text field to optionally put a description for the stream.

-`streamOutputPath=False` is where you can optionally define the path of where the created media is outputted.
+`outputPath=False` is where you can optionally define the path of where the created media is outputted.
 By default, media is saved where the python file is ran.
 The folder path must already exist if used.

 `outputMode='video'` is where you define how you wish the stream to output, whether as an .mp4 video, or a series of